britthubs/CharacterStats/README.md

 # CharacterStats
-A program that rolls stats for dnd characters.
-Right now it only supports 3 roll methods, but eventually more methods will be added.
+A program that rolls stats for D&D characters.
+Currently it only supports three roll methods, but eventually more methods will be added.

 ## Table of contents